lydiaroyce/YNAB-clone/README.md

 ├── test_budget_app.py    # Unit tests
 ├── requirements.txt      # Python dependencies
 ├── README.md             # Project documentation
-└── budget.json           # Example data file
+└── budget.json           # Example data file (if available)

+Contributing
+Contributions are welcome!
+Please fork this repository and submit pull requests with your improvements.

+License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+Acknowledgements
+Inspired by the functionality of YNAB (You Need A Budget).